mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 - Set missing data as null - This will set missing data as null and remove missing data scenario.

 #### Verifying and Updating Data Types

+*Note - The UX of changing data types depends on table inspector designs.*

 This is similar to the data options menu for the table view.
 But there are small differences to remove Cognitive load on user -